Wet-Boys/LookingGlass/README.md

 ## Command Window Tweaks

-- Various tweaks to the command window, such as resizing, removing the blur, and adding item counters to your existing items.
+- Various tweaks to the command window, such as resizing, option to remove the blur, and adding item counters to your existing items.

 ![Command Window Tweaks](https://i.imgur.com/5buYHlv.png)